 Use these exponents worksheets to practice the multiplication facts necessary to find the squares and cubes.

-These first two worksheets are great practice because the equation is right on the page.
+These first two worksheets are great practice because the exponential equations are right on the page.

 Again, practice the equation which can be copied from the equations on the page.
 These worksheets spell out the square and cube relationships directly.